FBK Kaunas: FBK Kaunas (1993–1999 and 2000–2012)

 FBK Kaunas were not granted a 2012 A Lyga license because of financial problems and was due to play in the 2012 I Lyga.
-However, due to the clubs increasing financial problems the chairman eventually decided to withdraw the club from any competitions and later declared the club bankrupt.
+However, due to the club's increasing financial problems the chairman eventually decided to withdraw the club from any competitions and later declared the club bankrupt.
 Shortly afterwards the fans decided to form a new club.

-Kaunas have played Celtic, Rangers and Liverpool among others in Europa League and Champions League qualifying stages.
+Kaunas have played Celtic, Rangers and Liverpool among others in Champions League and Europa League qualifying stages.
 On 5 August 2008, FBK Kaunas defeated Rangers, 2–1, to advance to the third qualifying round of the UEFA Champions League for the first time.
 The game was won in dramatic circumstances as Kaunas had to come from behind and finally took the lead just four minutes from time.
 Linas Pilibaitis was the scorer.

 FBK Kaunas were for many years (1993–2012) sponsored by Ūkio bankas, a bank which had Vladimir Romanov as its principal shareholder.
-In October 2005 Romanov became the majority shareholder of Scottish Premier League side, Heart of Midlothian.
+In October 2005, Romanov became the majority shareholder of Scottish Premier League side, Heart of Midlothian.
 Romanov then used Kaunas as a feeder club for Hearts by signing players ostensibly for Kaunas, then immediately loaning them to the SPL side.
 Romanov's mismanagement and dubious dealings effectively destroyed the clubs he was involved with FBK Kaunas and Partizan Minsk going bankrupt and Hearts into administration.
-BC Zalgiris also suffer from his dishonesty to this day.
-Romanov fled to Russia where he was granted asylum in 2014 and is now wanted by the Lithuanian prosecutors on charges for fraud and embezzling for at least £308m.
+Romanov fled to Russia where he was granted asylum in 2014 and is now wanted by the Lithuanian prosecutors on charges for fraud and embezzling for at least £308 million.